Bahria Town Karachi

+The Malir Expressway is a new inter-city highway being built from district south Karachi, all the way up to the M-9 motorway.
+This new 39 km highway will facilitate traffic from with in the city of Karachi, to the motorway and Bahria Town Karachi.
+This inter-city high will have multiple interchanges within the city, and will make quick access to Bahria Town a possibility.
+With the current given estimated, this will cut down driving time to Bahria town by almost 40 minutes.
+What use to take 1 hour 10 minutes, will only take 30 minutes.
+Phase 1 of this project is expected to be opened by January 20th, 2025, and phase 2 to be in operation by 2026.

 Sub-divisions

 Bahria Town Karachi is divided into more than 60 precincts.

 Infrastructure

 A number of traditional villages were destroyed to make way for Bahria Town Karachi, often without the requisite legal approval.
 The development has significantly changed the topography of the area.

 Saudi German Hospital Group constructed a 300-bed hospital on a 12-acre site at a cost of $300 million.
 The Hospital is named Begum Akhtar Rukhsana Memorial Trust Hospital.

 On October 5, 2016, K-Electric and Bahria announced plans to set up a plant for construction of a 600MW energy plant exclusively for Bahria Town Karachi.

 On September 1, 2016, China Railway Construction Corporation Limited and Bahria Town Group signed agreement for construction on Blue Line of Karachi Metrobus which will connect the town with downtown Karachi.

 Controversies

 2015

 Pakistan Rangers claimed in a meeting that Bahria Town has been allotted 44,000 acres from Sindh Government, while the amount of land in records is less than 44,000 acres.